-It has taken me a bit of time to tell you that the grunion, Southern California’s infamous fish, mating season is upon us!
+It has taken me a bit to tell you that the grunion, Southern California’s infamous fish, mating season is upon us!
 Why?
-Well, at the time of this writing, all the San Diego County beaches were closed; thus, all citizens were barred from experiencing the coastline, so I hesitated.
-The Department of Fish and Wildlife even took the chart off its website.
-Their reasoning was not to encourage people to come to the beach and witness this phenomenon.
-Down below, I present to you the San Diego grunion run scheduled for May- September, with the anticipation that the beaches will be open on May 1st (fingers crossed).
+Well, at this time, all the San Diego County beaches were closed; thus, all citizens were barred from experiencing the coastline, so I hesitated.
+The Department of Fish and Wildlife even took the chart off its website, and their reasoning was not to encourage people to come to the beach and witness this phenomenon.
+Below, I present the San Diego grunion run scheduled for May- September, anticipating that the beaches will be open on May 1st (fingers crossed).

-First, I will give you a little background information on why this is such a spectacular event, followed by my recommendation on the best beaches in San Diego would be ideal for witnessing the grunion mating dance.
+First, I will give you a little background information on why this is such a spectacular event, followed by my recommendation on the best beaches in San Diego that would be ideal for witnessing the grunion mating dance.

 What is a Grunion Run, and Why is it a Big Deal?

-The grunion (Leuresthes tenuis) is a type of smelt which is small, silvery and is about the size of a sardine.
+The grunion (Leuresthes tenuis) is a type of smelt that is small, silvery, and about the size of a sardine.
 These fish are only found off the coast of Southern California, from San Luis Obispo down to Northern Baja California.

-So what is the big deal, and why is there a schedule.
-Well, between March and September, during a full or new moon when the tides are at their highest, the grunion comes onto the beach to spawn.
+So what is the big deal, and why is there a schedule?
+Well, between March and September, the grunion comes onto the beach to spawn during a full or new moon when the tides are at their highest.

 Grunion Run Spawning Ritual

-Every Spring and Summer, from March to September, grunions use the moon as an indicator of when it is time to spawn.
+Every Spring and Summer, from March to September, grunions use the moon to indicate when it is time to spawn.
 For four consecutive nights, under a Full of New Moon, spawning occurs when the tide becomes the highest and last for several hours.

 The female grunion catches a wave with one to eight males surrounding her.
-Once onshore, the females will swim as far up the slope as possible.
+Once onshore, the females swim as far up the slope as possible.
 Once situated, she will wiggle her tail within the liquid sand to make a small hole and bury its tails.
 Then, when a male touches her, she will automatically release her eggs.